-Or to put it another way; what exactly do graphic designers do?
-This question is answered, as seen through a medical perspective, by the exhibition currently on at the Wellcome Collection in Euston Road.
+What exactly do graphic designers do?
+I’ll answer this question as seen through a medical perspective, inspired by an exhibition I saw at the Wellcome Collection in Central London.
 In broad terms, we persuade, inform and empower the viewer via posters, packaging, film, PDFs, books, apps, info graphics, journals, comics and magazines.
+But can graphic design actually save your life?

 Times have changed, and graphic designers are now more likely to have worked on campaigns to stop people smoking.
 This isn’t new, though; here’s a short cartoon film from the 1960s where smoking is portrayed as the devil – it’s entertaining but sends a strong message.